dgatf/msrc/README.md

 All sensors are optional.
 Make the circuit with the desired sensors and enable them in the configuration.
 It can be configured from the PC with msrc_gui.

-(1) HW V5 = HW FlyFun.
-If ESC doesn't arm, enable _ESC Init Delay_ or connect MSRC after the ESC is armed
+(1) If ESC doesn't arm, enable _ESC Init Delay_ or connect MSRC after the ESC is armed
 (2) Supported: Kosmic, Kolibri, JivePro.
 Not supported: Jive.